ardeora-cmu/Project5/README.md

 8. cd into Project5 and cd into Part_1.
 9. cd into one task (we are not saying which) and grade based upon correct execution and documentation.
 All files, as described below, should be available for inspection by the grader.
-The HDFS output directory on the cluster will be empty.
-The grader will be able to copy the input file to the cluster and will be able to deploy and execute the jar file without first having to delete the HDFS output directory.
-The input file will be available in Part_1/TaskX (where X = 0,1,2,3,4,5,6,7).
+The HDFS input and output directories on the cluster will be empty.
+The grader will be able to copy the input file to the cluster (using copyFromLocal) and will be able to deploy and execute the jar file without first having to delete the HDFS output directory.
+The input file will be available in the directory Part_1/TaskX (where X = 0,1,2,3,4,5,6,7).

 **Helpful notes for later reference**